ddzina/ddzina/README.md

 ###

-<p align="left">My name is Daniil and I'm a Engineering Manager from Saint-Petersburg.</p>
+<p align="left">My name is Daniil and I'm an AI Engineering Manager from Saint-Petersburg.</p>

 ###